 For many prospective students, it may come down to choosing between a clinical psychology graduate program or a counseling psychology grad program.
 Consider whether you are more of a researcher or aspire to a professional practice.
 Then check a few options out.

 The American Board of Professional Psychology awards specialty certification in 15 areas of psychology, such as clinical health, couple and family, or rehabilitation.iii

 What Types of Psychology Degrees Are There?

 We gave you a hint up top, but that only skims the surface.
 In addition to exploring a variety of specialties, graduate psychology schools offer programs at three main levels: the masters, doctorate and graduate certificate.
 Below is a brief intro to each type of psychology degree to help you narrow down your choices.

 Psychology Masters Programs

 Psychology masters programs are typically 2 to 3 year programs of study beyond the undergraduate degree.
 Masters programs in psychology commonly offer either a Master of Arts (M.A.) and the Master of Science (M.S.) degree.
 While typically they cover similar topics, a MS in Psychology may have a stronger focus on research and science.
 MA in psychology graduate programs, on the other hand, may take a liberal arts approach.

 Aiming higher academically?
 A Ph.D. or Doctor of Psychology is one of the highest-level degrees achievable in the field of psychology.
-A doctorate degree might take between four to six years of additional graduate study after earning a bachelors degree.
-As an alternative to the Ph.D., students might choose a Psy.D. or Doctor of Psychology.
+Students might also choose a Psy.D. or Doctor of Psychology degree at this level.